- Torn between Ryobi and DeWalt tools?

 DeWalt jigsaws

 DeWalt’s cordless jigsaws are almost the best around.
-They offer tools, kits, and even blades.
+And offer single bare tools, kits, and even blades.

-They even have a barrel-grip model, as well as models still using U-shanks.
+Choose between a barrel-grip design, as well as models still using U-shanks.

 Ryobi jigsaws

-Ryobi has a small selection of corded and cordless jigsaws, but surprisingly has variable speed, orbital, and brushless models.
+Ryobi exhibits a small selection of corded and cordless jigsaws but surprisingly boasts variable speed, orbital, and brushless models.

 Better precision cutting?